Fedora Automatic Updates / unattended updates (for server)

 1. sudo dnf install dnf-automatic

-I think we should add a “default config” (below) as step 4, which a user can then customize:
+I think we should add a “default config” (below) to step 2, which a user can then customize:

 [commands]